ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Two Pointer.md

 # When to use

-1. Whenever you want to compare two elements within a data structure
+1. Input is an [[Array]] or [[Linked List]].
+2. Find pairs/triplets with certain sums.
+3. Detect cycles.
+4. Check palindromes.
+5. Compare two elements.
-2. Whenever you're thinking of a nested loop solution
+6. Optimizing a nested loop solution to [[O(1)]] solution
-3. Whenever you want to move an element from one position to another in an array
+7. Move an element from one position to another in an array
-4. Searching pairs in a sorted array or linked list
+8. Searching pairs in a sorted array or linked list
-5. Optimizing comparisons in a data structure to get better than [[O(n²)]] time
+9. Optimizing comparisons to get better than [[O(n²)]] time
-6. When you need an [[O(1)]] solution in a data structure
-7. When dealing with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints
+10. Find a set of elements that fulfill certain constraints
-8. The set of elements in the array is a pair, a triplet, or a subarray
+11. The set of elements in the array is a pair, a triplet, or a subarray
-9. When you're trying to find intersections between two data structures
+12. Find intersections between two data structures
+13. Find middle of a linked list.
+14. Find cycle in linked list.

 # Methodology